-Investigative personality types are more likely to struggle in careers that are not data-driven or complexed.
-This may include careers such as a sales person, real estate agent or travel agent.
+Due to their curious nature, “Thinkers” are less likely to thrive in careers that are not data-driven, complexed or focused on solving problems.
+This may include careers such as a sales representative, real estate agent or travel agent.